 Use the distance modulus equation (Equation 1) to determine the distance to this Cepheid.
 This is the distance to the Large Magellanic Cloud.
-Currently, the distance to the LMC is believed to be between 57000 and 65000 parsecs.
-Record your answer below.
+Currently, the distance to the LMC is believed to be between 57000 and 67000 parsecs.
+Show your work and record your answer below.